-Good garden soil is the key to successful growing, but whenever I ask someone about how to make good soil or start doing any research, my eyes glaze over with all of the details.
+Good garden soil is the key to successful growing, but whenever I ask someone about how to make the best organic soil or start doing any research, my eyes glaze over with all of the details.
 Some people love the details (N.P.K.!
 Ph!
 Acidity!) but not me.
 It’s too overwhelming.
-I know I need good soil, but I don’t want to spend tons of time getting there.
+I know I need good organic soil, but I don’t want to spend tons of time getting there.
 I’m not a scientist; I just want to dig in the dirt.
 Good dirt.

 In my new garden space, the soil is puny.
 It doesn’t hold moisture at all; the water just drains right on past the plant’s roots, and probably waves as it goes by.
 There don’t seem to be a lot of nutrients, because the things I’ve planted are just failing to thrive.
 They’re not dying, but they’re not doing well, either.